Lost Traffic Ticket in Rhode IslandPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information in Rhode Island

 - Whether you're required to appear in court.
 (If you're not, you might pay your ticket online or by mail.)

-Even though you know which court is handling your traffic ticket, you might not know where the arraignment and court hearing will be held.
+Even though you know which court is handling your lost ticket, you might not know where the arraignment and court hearing will be held.
 The chief judge determines locations for Traffic Tribunal cases, and the law determines locations for Municipal Court.
 Be sure to ask when you call.

-NOTE: It usually takes at least a week for the court to receive and process the citation; if your traffic ticket doesn't show the first time you call, the clerk might suggest you call at a later date.
+NOTE: It usually takes at least a week for the court to receive and process the traffic citation; if your traffic ticket doesn't show the first time you call, the clerk might suggest you call at a later date.

 - "Guilty" or "no contest."